macielmeireles/macielmeireles/README.md

   <br>

   <p align="center" width="80%">
-    Senior IT Professional with 25+ years bridging the gap between Business Strategy, Software Engineering, and Infrastructure Operations.
-Specialized in designing secure network architectures, managing open-source virtualization environments (Proxmox), and developing custom software solutions using modern stacks.
+    Senior IT Professional with 25+ years of experience bridging the gap between Business Strategy and Technical Execution.
+I specialize in managing <strong>Heterogeneous Environments</strong>, integrating the robustness of <strong>Open Source</strong> solutions (Linux, Proxmox) with the standard of <strong>Proprietary/Enterprise</strong> technologies (Microsoft, Windows Server).
+My focus is on delivering secure, cost-effective, and scalable architectures.
   </p>
 </div>